ericnograles/alexa-jack-handey-skill/README.md

 This small Node.js library demonstrates a rudimentary Lambda function and supporting IntentSchemas and Utterances for an Jack Handey as an Alexa Skill.

-This integrates with [Contentful](https://www.contentful.com) using the [request](https://www.npmjs.com/package/request) library to allow for dynamically managed loaded Deep Thoughts.
+This integrates with [Contentful](https://www.contentful.com) using the [request](https://www.npmjs.com/package/request) library to allow for dynamically managed/loaded Deep Thoughts.

 ## Prerequisites